 You can have the greatest strategy in the history of trading, but unless you have a two-sided exit plan for that strategy, it is almost certainly doomed to fail.

 Which strategy is right for you?

-With a Nadex Touch Bracket, you can utilize a limitless number of strategies to trade.
-No matter what strategy you implement though, with the floor-to-ceiling structure and the knockout feature of the contract, the Touch Bracket contract effectively builds an exit plan into the contract.
+With a Nadex Touch Bracket Contract, you can utilize a limitless number of strategies to trade.
+No matter which strategy you implement though, with the floor-to-ceiling structure and the knock-out feature of the contract, the Touch Bracket effectively builds an exit plan into the contract.